Using Only Ten Percent of Our Brain? Try One-Hundred

 Is it possible the statement came at a time when only 10% of the brain’s function was understood by researcher?
 That’s impossible to answer.
 Then again, the origin of this saying is impossible to pinpoint and has remained elusive over the years.

-“Neuroscience for Kids” a website created by The University of Washington, detailed several likely sources.
-One may have been a misquote of Albert Einstein’s speech.
-Another suggestion was a misinterpretation of 19th century French physiologist Pierre Flourens’ research.
+“Neuroscience for Kids” a website created by The University of Washington, detailed several likely sources:

-The work of scientist Karl Lashley in the 1920s and 1930s has been suggested as a starting point.
-According to the University of Washington website, Lashley “removed large areas of the cerebral cortex in rats and found these animals could still re-learn specific tasks.”
-As compelling as it sounds, there’s no evidence he came up with the 10% measurement.
+The work of scientist Karl Lashley in the 1920s and 1930s has been suggested as a starting point to figuring out this myth’s origin.
+According to another University of Washington website, Lashley “removed large areas of the cerebral cortex in rats and found these animals could still re-learn specific tasks.”
+As compelling as it sounds, there is no evidence he came up with the 10% measurement.

 There’s some suggestion that the statement didn’t come from a scientist.
 The American writer William James may have written something closely resembling the famous saying in 1908.
 He wrote in the book, Energies of Men: “We are making use of only a small part of our possible mental and physical resources.”
 Again, how this may have lead to the saying with its exact numerical finding is a mystery.